Projects configuration and Settings#

 • set the value in the ~/.jfremote.yaml configuration file.

-• export the variable name prepended by the jfremote prefix:
+• set an environment variable composed by the name of the variable and prepended by the JFREMOTE_ prefix:

 Note